 If you don’t have any live performance footage or videos, now is the time to create some!
 Shoot some live video at your next gig, or create a video specifically for one of your songs.
 These videos will be a valuable addition to your EPK and help you get booked for more shows.
 You may want to consider creating a YouTube channel as your video library grows.

 5. Press and accomplishments

 If you’ve been featured in articles or news stories, include short pull quotes with links to full articles or videos in your EPK.
+Make sure to attribute these quotes to the original source to avoid any potential copyright issues.
 This helps validate you as an artist and gives readers an idea of the press coverage you’re generating.
 When someone sees that you’ve been featured in a major publication, they’re much more likely to take you seriously as an artist.
 So if you’ve been lucky enough to get press coverage, highlight it in your EPK.

 Are you getting lots of attention locally or online?
 You can also include any recent achievement, such as being named “Best New Artist” at a local music festival.